ruchisahota/gaia/doc/README.md

 - `title`: The title of the error
 - `description`: A more detailed description of the error
 - `code`: The status code of the error
-- `trace`: Trace ID that can help Aporeto engineers to trace the cause of the error.
+- `trace`: Trace ID that can help Segment engineers to trace the cause of the error.
 - `data`: Additional opaque data related to the error.

 For example: